The Asheville Blade is creating

 The Asheville Blade aims to cut through that silence, showing the far more complicated and interesting stories at our city's heart.

 Born out of a union fight for workers' rights in local media, the Asheville Blade began by revealing an important news piece silenced.
-In the months since, the Blade has investigated the conduct of powerful public officials, delved into local government and how it shapes our lives, revealed how racist government programs still haunt the city, looked into police arsenals, called out the need for "An Asheville for the rest of us," fought against low wages and shared powerful, real perspectives that have sparked city-wide discussions.
+In the months since, the Blade has investigated the conduct of powerful public officials, delved into local government and how it shapes our lives, investigated low pay, revealed how racist government programs still haunt the city, shined a light on struggles against segregation, looked into police arsenals, called out the need for "An Asheville for the rest of us," fought against low wages and shared powerful, real perspectives that have sparked city-wide discussions.

 We need your support, whether you live in Asheville and want better for your city or simply want to help quality, hard-hitting local media survive in a chaotic time.